yecril71pl/cpp-docs.pl-pl/docs/dotnet/utility-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Obiekt przechowuje drugą opakowaną wartość.
+Obiekt przechowuje drugą wartość opakowane.

 ### <a name="example"></a>Przykład